Last Updated on

 By making these syrups, we can keep those fresh flavors of summer all thru the cold months!
 We had a pair of tangerines that we had planned on using for a cocktail, and with this great herbal basil syrup in hand, we decided to pair the two up with a great rich bourbon to make a very great sipping cocktail.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-We used the 100 proof Knob Creek Small Batch Bourbon, the higher proof helping to temper the sweetness of the citrus and basil syrup.
-The Knob Creek Small Batch has a nice toasty oak and nuttiness and hints of spice similar to a rye whiskey really pops with the brightness of the tangerine.
+We used a higher proof whiskey, which helps to temper the sweetness of the citrus and basil syrup.
+A high proof whiskey or a rye whiskey really pops with the brightness of the juice in this tangerine drink.

-We think this cocktail would do really well with a spicy rye whiskey as well should you not have the Knob Creek.
+We think this cocktail would do really well with a spicy rye whiskey, too.

 Like this recipe?
 Try these below, too!

 - Tangerine and Thyme Martini – Tastes Lovely

 - Tangerine Daisy – She Keeps A Lovely Home

 - Rosemary Whiskey Tangerine Cocktail – Luci’s Morsels